Indian Mounds Regional Park: Restored land in a sacred place

 Before the land was forcibly taken from the Dakota people by European colonizers, people conducted ceremonies and interments in the mounds, which were located atop the bluffs in part to better connect the earth, water and sky.
 (Photo by Lorie Shaull)

-Right away, the project includes installation of signs on light posts, benches trails and elsewhere throughout the park that will call visitors to respect this sacred place and remember what it is; one sign will read "Táku Wakháŋ Thípi — this is a burial place and our ancestors are still here."
+Right away, the project included installation of signs on light posts, benches trails and elsewhere throughout the park that will call visitors to respect this sacred place and remember what it is; one sign will read "Táku Wakháŋ Thípi — this is a burial place and our ancestors are still here."

 Coming together to cultivate thriving habitat

-Today, people come to the park for its cultural significance and for the beautiful blufftop views of the Mississippi River and downtown St. Paul.
-At the time of European colonization, occasional natural and human-caused fires at the bluffs at Indian Mounds Regional Park would have kept dry prairie or oak savanna thriving.
+Today, people come to the park because of its cultural significance and for the beautiful blufftop views of the Mississippi River and downtown St. Paul.
+At the time of initial European colonization, occasional natural and human-caused fires at the bluffs at Indian Mounds Regional Park would have kept dry prairie or oak savanna thriving.
 As St. Paul grew, development removed much of this habitat, and fire suppression and soil degradation damaged the park’s remaining natural areas.

 The cultural memory of this place makes the tending of its land even more important.
 Since 2011, FMR has partnered with St. Paul Parks and Recreation to help restore and maintain natural areas at the park.